 - Issues/barriers I might have taking my drugs on time every day

-The dosing schedule of the HIV drugs I will
+- The dosing schedule of the HIV drugs I will be taking:

 - Are there food requirements?

 - How many times a day do I take them?